Grassmannian packings: Trust-region stochastic tuning for matrix incoherence: Welch bound and equiangular lines

 \section{Welch bound and equiangular lines}

-One unusually symmetric type of packing of lines satifies that every pair is equally spaced.
-These projective codes are called {\it equiangular tight frames} (ETFs), {\it optimal simplices}, or {\it equiangular lines} \cite{LS}.
-The vectors in these codes form a {\it tight frame}, and attain the {\it Welch bound}, a lower bound on the coherence of a configuration (detailed below) \cite{Wel}.
-When a tight frame is represented by a $d\times N$ matrix over $\F$, it satisfies the property that the composition, $\Phi\Phi^{*}$ is a constant times the $d\times d$ identity matrix.
+One unusually symmetric type of packing of lines play a special role in the line packing problems.
+These equally spaced projective codes (which additionally must satisfy some conditions outlined below) are called {\it equiangular tight frames} (ETFs), {\it optimal simplices}, or {\it equiangular lines} \cite{LS}.
+The vectors in an ETF form a {\it tight frame}, and attain the {\it Welch bound}, a lower bound on the coherence of a configuration (detailed below) \cite{Wel}.
+When a tight frame is represented by a $d\times N$ matrix $\pmb{\Phi}$ over $\F$, it satisfies the property that the composition, $\pmb{\Phi\Phi}^{*}$ is a constant times the $d\times d$ identity matrix.
 Tight frames have similar properties to orthonormal bases, but are additionally overcomplete, or redundant.

 ETFs are precisely the systems of unit vectors which attain equality in the Welch bound, a lower bound on the minimal coherence of any code in $\FP^{d-1}$,

 The size of an ETF cannot become too large in connection with Gerzon's bound, which says that this size is bounded above by the dimension of a corresponding space of symmetric matrices, $N\leq \binom{d+1}{2}, d^2$, or $2d^2-d$ in the real, complex, or quaternionic cases respectively.